ystreet/librice/librice-proto/README.md

 ## Why sans-io?

-A few of reasons: reusability, testability, and composability.
+A few reasons: reusability, testability, and composability.

 Without being bogged down in the details of how IO happens, the same sans-IO implementation can be used without prescribing the IO pattern that an application